ababaian/VIRUSxDISCVRY/virus/vid/Sarcototivirus_pseudocauda/Sarcototivirus_pseudocauda_desc.md

 One-line Captivating Description: A forensic investigation unmasks a "Trojan Horse" virus hiding in archival yak transcriptomes, revealing a hidden parasitic ecosystem.

+This project investigates sOTU u145189, a viral sequence initially annotated as originating from bovine muscle tissue, and demonstrates through phylogenetic and structural analysis that it instead represents a virus associated with a cryptic protozoan host.
+By combining RdRp motif analysis, AlphaFold structural predictions, and ecological context from yak transcriptome datasets, this work illustrates how archival sequencing data can hide complex parasitic interactions.
+The findings highlight the importance of forensic ecology approaches for correctly interpreting viral metadata and better understanding hidden host–virus relationships.